brittaGrusdt/conditionals-msc-thesis/model/listener/readme.md

 * Interpretation of the utterance 'If A, C' as *Conditional Perfection*, i.e. the listener interprets it as biconditional.
 So P(C|A) ~ P(A|C)
   - Prior: very low on independent Bayes net and equally high on both conditional Bayes Nets

+#### results-listener-evs.pdf
+* Were done with granularity 25 and 1500 rejection sampling samples